Coregular submanifolds and Poisson submersions: Examples from Lie theory

 \begin{proposition} Let $(G,\pi_G)$ be a compact, connected semisimple Lie group with its ``standard'' Poisson structure corresponding to the maximal torus $T \subset G$, and let $(X,\pi_X)$ be either:

 --- a manifold of full flags $G'/T'$, again with its ``standard'' Poisson structure, or

 --- a toric Poisson manifold $T'_\C \curvearrowright M_\Delta$.

-Then any group homomorphism $T \to T'$ determines on the associated bundle $\Sigma=G\times_T X$ a Poisson structure $\pi_\Sigma$ with a finite number of symplectic leaves. \end{proposition} \begin{proof} By Proposition \ref{pro : Lu-Weinstein} the Poisson submersion $(G,\pi_G)\to (G/T,\pi_{G/T})$ is coregular whose fibres inherit the trivial Poisson structure.
+Then any group homomorphism $T \to T'$ determines on the associated bundle $\Sigma=G\times_T X$ a Poisson structure $\pi_\Sigma$ with a finite number of symplectic leaves. \end{proposition} \begin{proof} By Proposition \ref{pro : Lu-Weinstein} the Poisson submersion $(G,\pi_G)\to (G/T,\pi_{G/T})$ has Poisson fibres with the trivial Poisson structure.
 We argue that the orbits of the torus action on both manifolds of full flags and toric varieties lie inside symplectic leaves --- and thus fall within the hypotheses of Proposition \ref{pro : zero or isotropic fiber associated}.
 This in particular implies that the leaf space of the induced Poisson structure $\pi_{\Sigma}$ on the ensuing associated bundle $\Sigma$ is homeomorphic to the product of the leaf space of $(M,\pi_X)$ and that of $(X,\pi_X)$.

 --- For a manifold of full flags $G'/T'$, the left action of $T'$ on $(G',\pi_G')$ is by Poisson diffeomorphisms (since inversion on $G$ is an anti-Poisson map), and since $(G'/T',\pi_{G'/T'})$ has finitely many leaves, the orbits of $T' \curvearrowright G'/T'$ lie inside symplectic leaves.